-- Immaterial variances were noted in the calculation of the Superintendent's pay. - A unidentified variance was noted between the financial statements and the salaries and benefits payable listing in the amount of \$268,657.10.
+- Immaterial variances were noted in the calculation of the Superintendent's pay. - A corrected variance was noted between the financial statements and the salaries and benefits payable listing in the amount of \$433,567.65.

-- For all journal entries reviewed, there was no proof of a separate preparer and reviewer.
-The journal entries only had one signature. - Twelve out of twelve journal entries tested did not have any documentation supporting the entries.
+- For journal entries initiated and recorded by Chief Finance Officer and School Nutrition Director there is no control procedure requiring approval. - One out of sixty-two journal entries tested was determined to be recorded in the wrong period. - For twenty of sixty-two journal entries tested, there was no proof of a separate preparer and reviewer.
+The journal entries only had one signature. - Four out of sixty-two journal entries tested did not have adequate documentation supporting the entries - Twenty-one out of sixty-two journal entries tested did not have any documentation supporting the entries.